ices-tools-dev/echoSMs/docs/datastoreAPI.md

 - A specimen with a shape type of [surface](https://echosms-data-store-app-ogogm.ondigitalocean.app/v2/specimen/GJM003_CBO_cbo12/image) (and the [metadata](https://echosms-data-store-app-ogogm.ondigitalocean.app/v2/specimens?id=GJM003_CBO_cbo12))

 The API call to get the full raw data is not yet implemented.

+## Use with spreadsheets

+Microsoft Excel and Google Sheets can load data directly from the datastore API.
+For Excel navigate to the `Data` tab and choose `Get data->From Other Sources->From Web`, enter the specimens endpoint (`https://echosms-data-store-app-ogogm.ondigitalocean.app/v2/specimens`) and then use the Power Query Editor to select columns before loading into Excel.
+For Google Sheets use one of the many API/Data Connector add-ons (e.g. `API Connector`).